rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 ###### Qiskit Summer School Final Project: Designing your own implementation of a variational quantum eigensolver (VQE) algorithm that simulates the ground state energy of the Lithium Hydride (LiH) molecule.

 ## INTRODUCTION
 Fundamentally light was believed to be a wave.
 But Albert Einsten found out that light consisted of photons called quanta which have energy determines by its frequency.
+Photons of vissible light can be absorbed by an electron thereby causing the electron to moce from a low energy orbital to a high energy orbital.